GluuFederation/docs-gg-prod/docs/source/index.md

 Gluu Gateway enables organizations to restrict access to APIs by requiring OAuth clients to present valid access tokens issued by an OAuth or UMA Authorization Server (AS), typically a [Gluu Server](https://gluu.org/docs/ce).

-Gluu Gateway is built on top of the [Kong API gateway](https://konghq.com/kong/) and leverages the strong ecosystem of Kong plugins to enable rate limiting, logging, and many other capabilities.
+Gluu Gateway is built on top of the [Kong Community Edition (CE) API gateway](https://konghq.com/kong/) and leverages the strong ecosystem of Kong plugins to enable rate limiting, logging, and many other capabilities.

 ## Features